Conclave: Electorate

-It is noteworthy that until 1899, it was a regular practice to generally include a few lay members in the Sacred College.
+Until 1899, it was a regular practice to generally include a few lay members in the Sacred College.
 These were often prominent nobility, or monks who were not priests, and in all cases, celibacy was required.
 With the death of Teodolfo Mertel in 1899, this practice was ended.
 In 1917, the Code of Canon Law promulgated that year, explicitly stated that all cardinals must be priests.
-Since 1962, all cardinals have been bishops, with the exception of a few priests who were made cardinals after 1975 and being 80 years of age or older, were dispensed from the requirement of episcopal ordination.
-It was in 1975, that Paul VI decreed that those 80 years of age or older, were not allowed to vote in papal conclaves.
+Since 1962, all cardinals have been bishops, with the exception of a few priests who have been made cardinals since about 1970.
+These few have all been at least 80 years old and not allowed to vote in a papal election, since Paul VI in that same year of 1970 imposed the rule that all voting cardinals be under 80 years of age.
+If a priest is asked by the pope to become a cardinal he may request not to be ordained a bishop, but this is the exception rather than the rule.

-In 1587 Pope Sixtus V limited the number of cardinals to 70, following the precedent of Moses who was assisted by 70 elders in governing the Children of Israel: six cardinal bishops, 50 cardinal priests, and 14 cardinal deacons.
+In 1587, Pope Sixtus V limited the number of cardinals to 70, following the precedent of Moses who was assisted by 70 elders in governing the Children of Israel: 6 cardinal bishops, 50 cardinal priests, and 14 cardinal deacons.
 Beginning with the attempts of Pope John XXIII (1958–1963) to broaden the representation of nations in the College of Cardinals, that number has increased.
-In 1970 Paul VI ruled that cardinals who reach the age of eighty before the start of a conclave are ineligible to participate.
-In 1975 he limited the number of cardinal electors to 120.
+In 1970 Paul VI ruled that cardinals who reach the age of 80 before the start of a conclave are ineligible to participate.

+In 1975, he limited the number of cardinal electors to 120.
 Though this remains the theoretical limit, all of his successors have exceeded it for short periods of time.
-John Paul II (in office 1978–2005) also changed the age limit slightly, so that cardinals who turn 80 before a papal vacancy (not before conclave start) can not serve as electors; this eliminated the idea of scheduling the conclave to include or exclude a cardinal who is very close to the age limit (and in 2013, Cardinal Walter Kasper, 79 when the papacy became vacant, participated in the conclave at age 80).
+John Paul II (in office 1978–2005) made a slight change to the age limit rules, barring cardinals 80 or older from serving as electors if they reach that age before the papacy becomes vacant.
+This change eliminated the possibility of scheduling a conclave to include or exclude a cardinal who might be close to the limit.
+The 2025 papal conclave was the first time that more than 120 cardinal-electors participated, at 133.